provable-things/corda-api/README.md

 ```

-### Use case
+### Example

 We want to _issue_ cash to a _party_ only if an the change USD/GBP is above a certain value.
-A query asking for the USD/GBP rate to the Oraclize module will be performed.
+A query asking for the USD/GBP rate to the Oraclize module will be performed along with the relative authenticity proof.

 The final transaction commited to the ledger will have: